How Hire4Real Works

 For Employers

-If you believe your company's Ghost Factory Score is inaccurate, we welcome disputes.
+If you believe your company's Filing Pattern Score is inaccurate, we welcome disputes.
 Our scores are based on publicly available DOL data - if the underlying data is incorrect or outdated, we want to know.

 © 2026 Tech Cold Brew, LLC.
 Ghost Scores are editorial opinions based on publicly available data.
 Not legal or career advice.